Antibody: Sources of antibodies

 Antibodies arise from antibody-secreting cells, a term that encompasses plasmablasts and plasma cells.
 B cells themselves are not able to secrete antibody and can only present immunoglobulins on their surface because they do not express the critical transcription factor BLIMP-1, which establishes the antibody-secreting cell transcriptional program (including altering alternative splicing and polyadenylation to generate the secreted form of the immunoglobulin heavy chain rather than the membrane-bound one; secretion of antibody is not protease-dependent).

 In the course of an immune response, B cells can progressively differentiate into antibody-secreting cells or into memory B cells.
 Plasmablasts and plasma cells differ mainly in the degree to which they secrete antibodies, their lifespan, metabolic adaptations, and surface markers.
 Plasmablasts are rapidly proliferating, short-lived cells produced in the early phases of the immune response (classically described as arising from extrafollicular reactions rather than from a germinal center) which have the potential to differentiate further into plasma cells.
 Occasionally plasmablasts are mis-described as short-lived plasma cells; formally this is incorrect because plasma cells do not divide (they are terminally differentiated), and rely on survival niches comprising specific cell types and cytokines to persist.
 It is commonly said that plasma cells do not express surface immunoglobulin (whereas plasmablasts do), but this depends on the class of antibody that the plasma cell generates (IgG-secreting plasma cells do not, but IgM, IgA, and IgE plasma cells do).
 Plasma cells will secrete huge quantities of antibody regardless of whether or not antigen is present, ensuring that antibody levels to the antigen in question do not fall to zero, provided the plasma cell stays alive.
 The rate of antibody secretion, however, can be regulated, for example, by the presence of adjuvant molecules that stimulate the immune response such as toll-like receptor ligands.
 Long-lived plasma cells can live for potentially the entire lifetime of the organism.
 Classically, the survival niches that house long-lived plasma cells reside in the bone marrow, though it cannot be assumed that any given plasma cell in the bone marrow will be long-lived.
 However, other work indicates that survival niches can readily be established within the mucosal tissues, though the classes of antibodies involved show a different hierarchy from those in the bone marrow.

 B cells can also differentiate into memory B cells which can persist for decades, similarly to long-lived plasma cells.
 These cells can be rapidly recalled in a secondary immune response, undergoing class switching, affinity maturation, and differentiating into antibody-secreting cells.

 Structure

 Schematic structure of an antibody: two heavy chains (blue, yellow) and the two light chains (green, pink).
-The antigen binding site is circled.
+One of the antigen binding sites is circled.

 A more accurate depiction of an antibody (3D structure at RCSB PDB).
 Glycans in the Fc region are shown in black.